tolitius/cprop/README.md

 by default if no source is provided, `cprop` would look for a `conf` system property that would point to a config file path (i.e. `the source` in this case would implicitly be a file).

-There are several ways `conf` can be set:
+There are several ways the `conf` property can be set:

 ####command line